Sharpes Day Excursions

 Search for a Daytrip

-Christmas at the Hall is a most magical time of year with all 52 rooms lavishly decorated with at least 70 Christmas trees, an amazing spectacle of Victorian extravaganza.
-Built in 1834 by Thomas Wilson, the great Victorian improver, the house was doubled in size by the Philips family in 1869, who then added the billiards room in 1894.
-Paul and Victoria Humpherston restored the house and gardens over 10 years and their work has been featured on a number of TV documentaries.
+Christmas is a most magical time of year at the hall with all 52 rooms beautifully and lavishly decorated with at least 70 Christmas trees, an amazing spectacle of Victorian extravaganza.
+Built in 1834 by Thomas Wilson, the house was doubled in size by the Philips family in 1869.
+Paul and Victoria Humpherston restored the house and gardens over 10 years, their work has been featured on a number of TV documentaries.
 The house bursts with innovative and creative interior design ideas complimented by thousands of collectable items, all used as furnishings.
-On arrival we are welcomed and a short walk finds us in the Village Hall where we are served with a traditional Christmas lunch of roast turkey or pork with all the trimmings followed by a great selection of desserts including Christmas pudding and tea and coffee.
-Unfortunately the Hall cannot sell alcohol but we can take our own wine (please state on booking if you require red or white wine with lunch) All special dietary requirements on booking please.
-This afternoon there is a guided tour of the Hall in all its festive splendour.
+On arrival, we are warmly welcomed at the Village Hall where we will be served with a wonderful traditional Christmas lunch of roast turkey or pork with all the trimmings, followed by a great selection of desserts including Christmas pudding and tea/co ee.
+We will be serving a complementary glass of wine for all Sharpes guests (please state on booking if you require red or white wine with lunch).
+After lunch, there is an extended guided tour of the Hall in all its festive splendour.
 This is a wonderful day out and an opportunity to explore this stunning building.

-Enjoy world’s longest running musical, Les Miserables is now in its 32nd year, one of the most enduring stories ever told and the most beautiful musical theatre score ever written.
-Claude-Michel Schönberg and Alain Boublil’s musical is based on Victor Hugo’s 1862 novel.
-It includes the songs “I Dreamed a Dream”, “On My Own” and “One Day More".
-After an early start we travel to London with time for lunch before a matinee performance of , Les Miserables at the Queen’s Theatre Shaftsbury Avenue.
-After the show there will be time for refreshment before travelling home at a slightly later time.
+Enjoy the world’s longest running musical, Les Miserables now in its 32nd year.
+One of the most enduring stories ever told and the most beautiful musical theatre score ever written, Claude-Michel Schönberg and Alain Boublil’s musical is based on Victor Hugo’s 1862 novel.
+It includes the songs “I Dreamed a Dream”, “On My Own” and “One Day More”.
+We travel to London with time for lunch before a matinee performance of Les Miserables at the Queen’s Theatre Shaftsbury Avenue.
+After the show there will be time for refreshments before travelling home.

 Including the very best Dress Circle theatre tickets.

-Join us for an afternoon of sheer magic including executive coach travel with courier/hostess service, a mouthwatering, traditional Christmas lunch at the Refectory Walsingham before we transfer you to the Thursford Christmas Spectacular, the largest show in England.
+The Largest Christmas Show in England.
+Join us for an afternoon of sheer magic including executive coach travel with courier/hostess service, a mouthwatering traditional Christmas lunch at the Refectory Walsingham, followed by your transfer to the Thursford Christmas Spectacular, an extravaganza of entertainment.